Xiaofei-it/Shelly/README.md

 4. Convenient for time-consuming tasks and performing callback operations.

-5. Powerful APIs for data flow control and thread scheduling.
+5. Provides powerful APIs for data flow control and thread scheduling.

 ## Preview

 Before the introduction, let's see an example first.

 Suppose that you want to print the names of all the files in a folder.
-Using the Shelly library, we write the following to fulfil the requirement:
+Using the Shelly library, you write the following to fulfil the requirement:

 ```